SAGV/assignment-bitmap/README.md

 # Test assignment with BFS and Typescript

 The idea is to have a 2-dimensional array filled with white and black pixels.
-And be able to find the closest distance to a pixel for each black pixel.
+And be able to find the closest distance to a white pixel for each black pixel.
 You can find more details about the assignment [here](http://code-jedi.chintanghate.me/2014/11/28/bitmap/) (however, do not look on the solution there.
 It is elegant but quite slow as it appears to be).

 ## Prerequirements